-Costs for the calculation of average hourly rates have been calculated from payroll data.
+Costs for the calculation of average hourly rates have been calculated from payroll data in line with the AER definitions.

 1. Annual ordinary time hours costs - average productive hours hourly rate per ASL.

 Labour costs - ordinary time salaries and wages included Labour costs - other earnings, on-costs, and taxes not included Labour costs - Super not included